<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=599322&amp;fmt=gif">

 • A series of ten pre-recorded 90-minute instructor-led sessions

-• Full course manual
+• A digital course manual

 • Proctored certification exam